Indigenous Art Symposium

 Making as Medicine: Indigenous Art Symposium

-Join us for Making as Medicine: Indigenous Art Symposium, the third interactive Indigenous symposium hosted at The Royal BC Museum, in partnership with the City of Victoria and the Indigenous Artist Entrepreneur Program.
+Making as Medicine: Indigenous Art Symposium was the third interactive Indigenous symposium hosted at The Royal BC Museum, in partnership with the City of Victoria and the Indigenous Artist Entrepreneur Program.

-The two-day interdisciplinary and inter-generational event will present and explore Indigenous ways of making through engaging in traditional arts.
-The Symposium will include workshops followed by a panel discussion, traditional feast and cultural performances.
-Registration is required for both the workshops and feast.
+The two-day interdisciplinary and inter-generational event presented and explored Indigenous ways of making through engaging in traditional arts.
+The Symposium included workshops followed by a panel discussion, and cultural performances.

-Participants will be able to choose between three hands-on traditional learnings including beadwork, Coast Salish knitting, and cedar weaving all facilitated by Indigenous artists: Maria Sampson, May Sam & Lindsay Delaronde.
+Participants were able to choose between three hands-on traditional learnings including beadwork, Coast Salish knitting, and cedar weaving all facilitated by Indigenous artists: Maria Sampson, May Sam & Lindsay Delaronde.

-Each day will begin with a formal group welcome facilitated by Lindsay Delaronde and Nicole Mandryk.
+Each began with a formal group welcome facilitated by Lindsay Delaronde and Nicole Mandryk.

-Participants will be able to choose between three workshops focusing on different traditional learnings: beadwork, Coast Salish knitting, and cedar weaving.
+Participants chose between three workshops focusing on different traditional learnings: beadwork, Coast Salish knitting, and cedar weaving.
 Each workshop will be presented in three sessions, giving attendees nine hours of concentrated teachings in total.
 Workshops will be facilitated by local Indigenous artists Lindsay Delaronde, Maria Samson, and May Sam.

-A public panel discussion will follow the workshops on November 3, from 2:30 p.m. to 4:30 p.m.
-The panel will be moderated by Lindsay Delaronde, and will feature a discussion between Lou-ann Neel and LessLIE about their experiences as makers in the context of the economy, cultural appropriation, and establishing their careers through alternative pathways.
+A public panel discussion followed the workshops on November 3, from 2:30 p.m. to 4:30 p.m.
+The panel was moderated by Lindsay Delaronde, and featured a discussion between Lou-ann Neel and LessLIE about their experiences as makers in the context of the economy, cultural appropriation, and establishing their careers through alternative pathways.

-The panel discussion is free and open to the public.
-No registration required.
+The panel discussion was free and open to the public.

 For more information email firstname.lastname@example.org or call 250.361.0308.